Global 7000 Maiden Flight, Need to Know Before Flying Private, Business Aviation Innovation, ACJ Cabin Concept, OEM Development

 ACJ 320 Neo at NBAA 2016

-At the recent National Business Aviation Association conference and exhibition, Airbus introduced a new cabin concept for its A320neo (New Engine Option).
-Called Melody, the design features flowing lines inspired by naturally occurring curves, such as hilly horizons and desert dunes.
+During the recent National Business Aviation Association conference and exhibition, Airbus unveiled a new cabin concept for its A320neo (New Engine Option) called Melody.
+The design is characterized by flowing lines inspired by natural curves, such as hilly horizons and desert dunes.

-These flowing lines are represented in both the main pathway through the airplane’s cabin and the curved walls of zones within it.
-The approach also focuses on an environment that is quieter and better adapted to providing sound and vision in a home cinema setting.
+These flowing lines are evident in the main pathway through the airplane’s cabin and in the curved walls of specific zones within it.
+The design also prioritizes a quieter environment and is well-suited for providing sound and vision akin to a home cinema setting.

-Airbus made extensive use of some of the latest technologies used in commercial and military aviation, such as weight-saving carbon fiber, in tables and cabinets and greater use of wi-fi.
-With a lighter cabin, Airbus was able to increase the range.
-In fact, both the ACJ320neo and the smaller ACJ319neo feature next-generation engines and wing tip sharklets for improved aerodynamics.
+Airbus integrated cutting-edge technologies from commercial and military aviation, including weight-saving carbon fiber in tables and cabinets, and a greater emphasis on Wi-Fi.
+With a lighter cabin, Airbus was able to enhance the aircraft’s range.
+Both the ACJ320neo and the smaller ACJ319neo feature next-generation engines and wingtip sharklets for improved aerodynamics.

-In addition to longer range, operators can expect to benefit from a 16% reduction in fuel consumption, according to an Airbus Corporate Jet official.
-The ACJ320neo can fly 25 passengers 6,000 nm or more than 13 hours, while the ACJ319neo can transport eight passengers 6,750 nm or more than 15 hours.
+In addition to an extended range, operators can anticipate a 16% reduction in fuel consumption, as indicated by an Airbus Corporate Jet official.
+The ACJ320neo can transport 25 passengers over 6,000 nautical miles or more than 13 hours, while the ACJ319neo can accommodate eight passengers over 6,750 nautical miles or more than 15 hours.”

 Continue reading about the ACJ cabin concept on Forbes.com->